-- 4.1.
-All applicants must complete an online short-term let licence application form.
-The application should be submitted online and emailed to shorttermlets@argyllbute.gov.uk or, alternatively, posted to, Short-Term Lets Licensing, Regulatory Services, Argyll and Bute Council, Kilmory, Lochgilphead, Argyll, PA31 8RT details of which are available at Appendix 1. - 4.2.
-Applicants will require to pay the application fee as part of the online application process or if submitting a paper application form by making a payment to Argyll and Bute Council by contacting Short-Term Lets on 01546 605519. - 4.3.
-Under the terms of the Act, all applicants who apply for a short-term let licence must display a notice for a period of 21 days beginning with the date on which the application was submitted to the licensing authority, at or near the property to which the application relates, so that it can be conveniently read by the public. - 4.4.
-The notice shall state that an application has been made for a licence, the main facts of the application, that objections and representations in relation to the application may be made to the licensing authority and how to make objections or representations.
-A template will be provided to the applicant once an application is submitted. - 4.5.
-Applicants are required to certify compliance that they have displayed the site notice as soon as possible after the 21 days has expired.
-A template will be provided to the applicant once an application is submitted. - 4.6.
-A copy of the application shall be sent to Police Scotland and the Scottish Fire and Rescue Service by the local authority.
-A copy will also be made available to: - Argyll and Bute Council's Planning Department - Argyll and Bute Council's Building Standards service - Argyll and Bute Council's Environmental Health service - Loch Lomond and the Trossachs Parks Authority (where the property is within the National Park) - 4.7.
-All personal data will be processed in line with the following privacy notices:
+- 4.1 All applicants must complete an online short-term let licence application form.
+The application should be submitted online at Short term lets licence | Argyll and Bute Council (argyll-bute.gov.uk)-Paper applications will be made available upon request to short-termlets@argyll-bute.gov.uk or Tel: 01546 605519. - 4.2 Applicants require to pay in full the application fee as part of the online application process or if submitting a paper application form by making a payment to Argyll and Bute Council by contacting Short-Term Lets on 01546 605519. - 4.3 The Council provides a pre-application checklist on its website to assist applicants in ensuring that their application includes appropriate details and documentation.
+This documentation includes gas and electrical safety certificates, layout drawings of the property as required by Scottish Fire and Rescue. - 4.4 Under the terms of the Act, all applicants who apply for a short-term let licence must display a notice for a period of 21 days beginning with the date on which the application was submitted to the licensing authority, at or near the property to which the application relates, so that it can be conveniently read by the public. - 4.5 The notice shall state that an application has been made for a licence, the main facts of the application, that objections and representations in relation to the application may be made to the licensing authority and how to make objections or representations.
+A template will be provided to the applicant once an application is submitted. - 4.6 Applicants are required to certify compliance that they have displayed the site notice as soon as possible after the 21 days has expired.
+A template will be provided to the applicant once an application is submitted. - 4.7 A copy of the application may, on request, be provided to Police Scotland and the Scottish Fire and Rescue Service by the local authority.
+A copy may also be made available to: - Argyll and Bute Council's Planning Department - Argyll and Bute Council's Building Standards service - Argyll and Bute Council's Environmental Health service - Loch Lomond and the Trossachs Parks Authority (where the property is within the National Park) - 4.8 All personal data will be processed in line with the following privacy notices: